subvod/examples/README.md

 - [List of Latin Abbreviations](https://en.wikipedia.org/wiki/List_of_Latin_abbreviations) on Wikipedia.
 - [Search by Regular Expressions in Notepad++](https://npp-user-manual.org/docs/searching/#regular-expressions).
+- [Copying all lines hit by search in Notepad++.](https://stackoverflow.com/a/33098186) Useful for building indexes for Markdown documents.
 - You can add fonts for just **LibreOffice** in `<LibreOffice_InstallDirectory>\program\resource\common\fonts`.

 ## Web Browsing, Security, and Utilities